 In 90% of cases, leptospirosis manifests as an acute febrile illness with a biphasic course and an excellent prognosis.
 Nonspecific signs and symptoms of leptospirosis (eg, fever, headache, nausea, vomiting) are often confused with viral illness.

-In 10% of cases, the presentation is more dramatic, and the infection has a mortality rate of 10%.
+In 10% of cases, the presentation is more dramatic, and the infection has an overall case fatality rate of 5%-10%.
 Known as Weil disease or icteric leptospirosis, the classic definition of this form of leptospirosis includes fever, jaundice, renal failure, and hemorrhage.
 Other organ systems (ie, pulmonary system, cardiac system, central nervous system) are also frequently involved.
 Risk factors associated with higher mortality risk include old age, alteration of mental status, and pulmonary alveolar hemorrhage.
 (See Clinical Presentation.)

 Treatment of leptospirosis should be started as soon as possible.
 Treatment is begun empirically in patients with a plausible exposure history and compatible symptoms, as culture times for Leptospira are long and recovery rates are low.
 The criterion standard for serologic identification of leptospires, microscopic agglutination testing (MAT), is available only at reference laboratories.
 Paired acute and convalescent serum specimens can provide delayed confirmation of the diagnosis.

 In uncomplicated infections that do not require hospitalization, oral doxycycline has been shown to decrease duration of fever and most symptoms.
-However, use of antimicrobial therapy is controversial for the mild form of the disease.
 In hospitalized patients, intravenous penicillin G has been the treatment of choice.
 Patients with severe leptospirosis (Weil disease) require supportive therapy and careful management of renal, hepatic, hematologic, and central nervous system complications.
 (See Treatment.)